thuml/depyf/docs/walk_through.rst

     saving tensor of size torch.Size([5, 5, 5])
     saving tensor of size torch.Size([5, 5, 5])

-If we have the computation graph ahead-of-time, we can optimize the computation as follows:
+If we have the computation graph ahead-of-time, we can transform the computation as follows:

 .. code-block:: python

-    class OptimizedTwoCosine(torch.autograd.Function):
+    class AOTTransformedTwoCosine(torch.autograd.Function):
         @staticmethod
         def forward(x0):
             x1 = torch.cos(x0)